untold-titan/Agito/README.md

 # Agito
 (A-Gee-Toe)

 ---
-A blazinlgy fast Dungeons and Dragons character creator for Android, Windows, and Web.
+A blazingly fast Dungeons and Dragons character creator for Android, Windows, and Web.

 ## Getting Started